Umuzi-org/ACN-syllabus/content/tech-big-picture/how-web-applications-work/part-2/_index.md

 Here are some free options:

-- [Google Sheets](https://www.google.com/sheets/about/) - this is basically a free, cloud hosted version of Microsoft Excel
+- [Google Sheets](https://www.google.com/sheets/about/) - this is a free, cloud-hosted version of Microsoft Excel
-- [Airtable](https://airtable.com/invite/r/svpGJ62f) - Airtable markets itself as a low‒code platform to build next‒gen apps.
+- [Airtable](https://airtable.com/invite/r/svpGJ62f) - Airtable markets itself as a low‒code platform to build next-gen apps.
 It's effectively a database and an ecosystem of plugins.
 It's very handy

 So the Takealot server has access to a database full of product information.
-That database is not going to be a literal spreadsheet, but you can think of the data as being arranges in rows and columns.
-If you want to learn how these kinds of databases really work then [here](https://www.sololearn.com/learn/courses/sql-introduction) is a good introduction.
+That database is not going to be a literal spreadsheet, but you can think of the data as being arranged in rows and columns.
+If you want to learn how these kinds of databases work then [here](https://www.sololearn.com/learn/courses/sql-introduction) is a good introduction.

 When a request for toasters arrives at the Takealot server, then the server takes that request and it turns it into a database query, it makes use of a special programming language that the database can understand.